 Even if you do everything right during pregnancy, you can still have preterm labor.
-Preterm labor is labor that starts too early, before 37 weeks of pregnancy.
+Preterm labor is labor that starts too early, before 37 completed weeks of pregnancy.
 Babies born too early may have more health problems or need to stay in the hospital longer than babies born on time.

 No one knows for sure what causes preterm labor.
 Some women are more likely than others to have it.

 In this topic, find out more about preterm labor and how you may be able to reduce your risk of starting labor early.
 Learn the signs of preterm labor and what to do if they happen to you.
 If you do begin labor early, there are treatments, like progesterone, that may help stop your labor.

 No one knows for sure what causes a woman to have preterm labor.
 But if you have certain risk factors, you're more likely than a woman without risk factors to have preterm labor.
 Risk factors include: having already had a premature baby or getting pregnant again too soon after having a baby; being pregnant with twins or more; and having problems with your uterus or cervix.
 You're more likely to have preterm labor if you're underweight or overweight or if you have health problems, like high blood pressure, diabetes or certain infections.
 Things in your life like stress, smoking, drinking alcohol and using drugs also put you at risk.
 Talk to your provider if you have any of these risk factors.
 You may be able to reduce your risk and have a better chance for a healthy pregnancy.

 If you think you're in labor, call your health care provider, no matter what time of day or night.

 There is no set timeline for survival for babies born early.
 Babies born earlier than 23 weeks have a much smaller chance of survival than babies born after 23 weeks.